bburd/amp-wp-relay/README.md

+> ## ⚠️ **Disclaimer**
+>
+> I'm not a professional developer — and my commit history probably makes that pretty clear.
+> This project was built to suit my own needs, and I’m sharing it in case it helps someone else.
+> Use it at your own risk — no guarantees, warranties, or promises of support are provided.

 # 🔍 What Is This Project?

 This project is a real-time server status monitoring system for instances hosted on **AMP (Application Management Panel)**.